 What spread do I need for scalping?

 Ideally 0.0-0.3 pips on EUR/USD.
 Raw/ECN accounts from brokers like Exness offer the tightest spreads essential for scalping profitability.
 Standard account spreads of 1+ pips make scalping unprofitable.
+You may also find our forex breakout strategy helpful.

 Is scalping stressful?